-- Abu Dhabi Coastal and Marine Resources and Ecosystem Classification System (CMRECS) (2010) was used to derive marine (and coastal) habitat types in Abu Dhabi (e.g. mangroves, coral reef).
-This database is part of the EBDB and was extracted for the Project's use. - Island descriptions from the National Atlas of the UAE (UAE University, 1993).
+- CMRECS (2010) was used to derive marine (and coastal) habitat types in Abu Dhabi (e.g. mangroves, coral reef).
+This is part of the EAD's Environmental Baseline Database (EBDB). - Island descriptions from the National Atlas of the UAE (UAE University, 1993). - General Bathymetric Chart of the Oceans (GEBCO) bathymetric data. - Mangrove and seagrass geospatial data from the UNEP-WCMC http://data.unep-wcmc.org/datasets.
+This data ranged from 1997 to 2011. - Unpublished coral reef distribution geospatial data from surveys in 2010 from John Burt at New York University Abu Dhabi. - Satellite imagery from IKONOS and Google Earth.

-The soil survey contained 2,279 GIS polygons which were also assigned vegetation groups from the vegetation survey.
+The soil survey contained GIS polygons which were also assigned vegetation groups from the vegetation survey.
 Terrestrial habitat types were assigned to particular combinations of soil and vegetation group types based on the Natural Habitat Types of Abu Dhabi Emirate (Brown & Böer, 2004).
 In this way each soil survey GIS polygon was allocated a habitat type.
 Some polygons from the soil survey had either not been assigned a soil type or a vegetation group or both.
-In these cases, satellite imagery, along with local field knowledge, was used to allocate a habitat type to the polygons.
-Satellite imagery and the use of experts with local field knowledge were also used to check the allocated terrestrial habitat types.
+In these cases satellite imagery and local field knowledge were used to allocate a habitat type to the polygons.
+Satellite imagery and the use of experts with local field knowledge were also used to spot check the allocated terrestrial habitat types.
+A soil survey for the Emirate of Dubai was not provided within the Project timescales and so the defined habitat types were based on the geology maps provided in the National Atlas of the UAE (UAE University, 1993).
+The soil survey did not map specific types within the Northern Emirates Mountains.
+During the Abu Dhabi and UAE Terrestrial Habitat Workshop (see below) it was agreed that the mountain should be classified by altitude (i.e. SRTM) and geology (UAE University, 1993).
+Wadi Fish of the UAE (Feulner, 1998) also helped to define wadi locations.

-GIS polygons from CMRECS zones, geoforms and macro-habitats were selected to define intertidal and shallow marine habitats in Abu Dhabi.
-CMRECS depth zones were used to define deeper marine water habitats (i.e. deeper than 15m).
-Satellite imagery and the use of experts with local field knowledge were also used to spot check the allocated coastal and marine habitat types.
+CMRECS (2010) and UNEP-WCMC were used to define the GIS boundaries of intertidal habitats.
+CMRECS (2010), UNEP-WCMC, data from New York University and GEBCO bathymetric data were used to define shallow marine water habitats (i.e. less than 15m).
+CMRECS (2010) and GEBCO depth data was used to define the boundaries of deeper marine water habitats (i.e. greater than 15m).
+Satellite imagery and the use of experts with local field knowledge were also used to check the allocated coastal and marine habitat types.

-The terrestrial and marine habitat maps were presented at expert Abu Dhabi and UAE Terrestrial and Marine Habitat workshops on 27th and 28th June 2012.
+The terrestrial and marine habitat maps were presented at expert workshops on 27th and 28th June 2012.
 The main issues/gaps which were discussed are presented below:

-- Habitat classification for islands.

-- Mapping of barquas (mesas, jebels).

-- Mapping of interdunal plains in Liwa Crescent.

-- Distinction between coastal and inland sabkhas.

-- Distinction between shallow and deep marine habitats.

-- Inclusion of oyster beds and fan clam habitats.

-- Coral reef distribution.

-- Mapping of macro-algal beds.

-- Distinction between natural and planted mangroves.

-- Distribution of salt marsh.

-- Coastline boundary.
+- · Classification of mountains based on altitude and geology. - Distinction between wadis (seasonal water) and freshwater wadis (water all year round) and wadis with distinct tree cover. - Habitat classification for islands. - Mapping of barquas (mesas, jebels). - Mapping of interdunal plains/alluvial plains in Liwa Crescent and Dubai. - Distinction between coastal and inland sabkhas. - Distinction between shallow and deep water marine habitats. - Inclusion of oyster beds and fan clam habitats. - Coral reef distribution. - Mapping of macro-algal beds. - Distinction between natural and planted mangroves. - Distribution of salt marsh. - Coastline boundary.